(updated 1/8/26)

 ∞ Take the time to tear toilet paper rather than use tissues.
 Your pipes will thank you and so will your wallet.

 ∞ Make your own soda or seltzer.
 If you like having soda for Shabbos, why not make your own?
-We invested in a soda maker a few years ago and it works great!
+We invested in a soda maker several years ago and it works great!
 The cost is minimal to get refill tanks several times a year.
 There is the initial output to buy the machine, but it definitely equals a savings versus buying seltzer or soda every week.
 See my post on SodaStream soda makers!

 ∞ Make as much from scratch as you can (and have time for).
 Look at my blog postings on Making your own challah and (More) Make your own… for ideas of things you can make on your own and thus save money.
+My husband has been experimenting lately with making his own dips and they have turned out so delicious!

 Enjoy your Shabbos and maybe you can try some of these ideas next week!